nealcaren/fightordie/_sources/Volumes/15/04/burning_at_dyersburg.md

 > &nbsp;
 > Swish.
 Once, twice, three times a red hot iron dug gaping places in Lation Scott's back and sides.
 > &nbsp;
-> "Fetch a hotter one," somebody said.
+> Fetch a hotter one," somebody said.
 The execution went on.
 > &nbsp;
 > Now someone had another poker—jabbing its fiery joint into the ribs of the doomed black.
 > &nbsp;